TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 You agree to defend, indemnify and hold the EarthLink Parties harmless from and against all third party claims, demands, suits, actions, judgments, losses, costs, damages including, but not limited to, direct, indirect and consequential damages, attorney's fees and expenses that an EarthLink Party may sustain or incur by reason of your use or misuse of the Service or the use or misuse of the Service by anyone else through your account including, but not limited to, use or misuse of the Service (i) in violation of applicable laws or regulations or the terms of this Agreement or any other EarthLink agreement or policy. (ii) in connection with any claims for infringement of any intellectual property rights arising from or in connection with such use or misuse. or (iii) in any manner that harms any person or results in the personal injury or death of any person or in damage to or loss of any tangible or intangible property (including data).

 **15\.
-ELECTRONIC COMMUNICATIONS AND CELL PHONE CALLING**
+ELECTRONIC COMMUNICATIONS AND PHONE COMMUNICATIONS**

+15.1 Electronic Communications

-You consent to receive notices, documents, disclosures and other communications from EarthLink ("Communications") in an electronic format to your Contact Email Address and agree that the Communications provided to you by EarthLink electronically will be deemed a writing.
-If you do not want to consent to receive Communications from EarthLink electronically or if you withdraw such consent, then you must stop using the Service.
+You consent to receive notices, documents, disclosures and other communications about your account or EarthLink Service from EarthLink ("Communications") in an electronic format to your Contact Email Address and agree that the Communications provided to you by EarthLink electronically will be deemed a writing.
+If you do not want to receive Communications from EarthLink electronically or if you withdraw your consent to receive such Communications electronically, then you must stop using the Service.
 The withdrawal of your consent will not affect the legal validity and enforceability of any electronic Communications provided or business transacted between EarthLink and you prior to the time you withdraw your consent.

+15 .
+2 Phone Calling and Texting

-In addition, you hereby agree that your acceptance of this Agreement constitutes your written consent: (i) to EarthLink calling you at the phone number(s) that you provided EarthLink in connection with your subscription to or use of the Service, and (ii) if you provided EarthLink with a mobile or cellular phone number(s), to EarthLink also texting you at such mobile or cellular phone number(s) in connection with your subscription to or use of the Service.
-Consent to receiving autodialed marketing telephone calls and/or marketing texts from EarthLink is not required to purchase products or services from EarthLink.
+In addition, you hereby agree that your use of the Service constitutes your express written consent to receive automated and manually dialed calls, text messages and pre-recorded messages at the phone number(s) that you provide EarthLink in connection with your subscription to or use of the Service.
+Consent to receiving autodialed calls, text messages, and/or pre-recorded messages from EarthLink is not required to purchase products or services from EarthLink.

+15.3 Changing Your Contact Preferences

-You may exercise your option not to receive any marketing communications from EarthLink (i) by going directly to https://myaccount.earthlink.net/cam/contactinfo.jsp or calling EarthLink Customer Service or (ii) by going directly to https://myaccount.peoplepc.com/cam/contactinfo.jsp or by calling PeoplePC Customer Service.
+You may exercise your option not to receive any marketing communications from and/or automated or manually dialed calls, text messages and pre-recorded messages from EarthLink (i) for EarthLink Services, by going directly to https://myaccount.earthlink.net/cam/contactinfo.jsp or calling EarthLink customer service, or (ii) for the PeoplePC DSL Service, by going directly to https://myaccount.peoplepc.com/cam/contactinfo.jsp or calling PeoplePC customer service.
+You also may text STOP in response to any text message from EarthLink to stop receiving text messages from EarthLink.1

 **16\.
 CUSTOMER SERVICE AND TECHNICAL SUPPORT**

 For online customer support for your Service, including troubleshooting email, certain connection issues, billing issues, setting up your email, and online account maintenance, go to http://support.earthlink.net/ for the EarthLink Services or https://support.peoplepc.com/ for the PeoplePC Services.
-For specific billing questions, you also can login to myaccount at https://myaccount.earthlink.net/cam/whlogin.jsp .
+For specific billing questions, you also can login to myaccount at https://myaccount.earthlink.net/cam/whlogin.jsp.

 To contact EarthLink Customer Service via telephone or live chat, go to http://www.earthlink.net/about/contact/ for the EarthLink Services and http://psc.peoplepc.com/contact/contact.php for the PeoplePC Services.